 If your puppy/dog is having trouble, transfer his urine onto Fresh Patch using a paper towel; or try placing a piece of soiled pee pad under the grass pad in Fresh Patch.
 Another method involves having a friend’s dog “go” on the Fresh Patch so your dog can get the hang of it.
 Repeat process if necessary.
 Pheromone sprays are also available in pet stores to attract dogs to potty spots.

 7. Transition from Plastic Potties and Pee Pads

 Dogs who use synthetic products may need time to transition to Fresh Patch.
 Place Fresh Patch near or on whatever synthetic products you are using, so your dog can understand its purpose.
 Once your dog uses Fresh Patch, remove the other products from use.
 Be patient.
 Doggie habits can be hard to break.

 A very well trained dog may not believe he has your permission to use FRESH PATCH in the house.
 Such a dog will need extra encouragement before he accepts that Fresh Patch has your seal of approval.

-“Not For Me” Dogs: Very rarely, a dog just won’t use FRESH PATCH—for whatever reason.
-If so, you may want to try spraying the grass with an additional dog-attracting scent and also step up the verbal encouragement.
-Please contact us to discuss the problem and get additional recommendations.
+Very rarely, a dog just won’t use Fresh Patch‐‐for whatever reason.
+If so, please contact us to discuss the problem.
 Remember that we will cancel your order at any time.
-While FRESH PATCH can be great for most dogs, we recognize it may not work for all dogs.
+While Fresh Patch can be great for most dogs, we recognize it may not work for all dogs.